Think Like a Casino by Creating Larger Statistical Samples

 CME began to issue a new product called ‘FX VolContracts’.
 The data can now be obtained through these historical charts of VolX products.
 Most FX Brokers also provide volatility data through their websites when logged in to your account.

-While the legitimately increased spread costs associated with lower volume pairs does prove that diversification is not entirely a free lunch, why should we care if a spread is 5.3+ pips on a portion of our pairs traded?
-Trading from a possible selection of 30-80 pairs/products allows us to reduce overall risk and thus think like a large Bank Trader.
+While the legitimately increased spread costs associated with lower volume pairs does prove that diversification is not entirely a free lunch, why should we care if a spread is 8.3+ pips on a portion of our pairs traded?
+Trading from a possible selection of 30-80 pairs/products allows us to reduce overall risk and thus think like a Hedge Fund.
 This allows us to trade relaxed and make all decisions based on Logic and Probabilities.

 It allows us to capture extended gains across all products traded.
 Extended gains that are just not possible via leveraging up in only a few pairs.
 The susceptibility to anomalous price action devastating an account is far too great when trading only from a small pool of pairs.
 In reality, the susceptibility to just plain ol’ normal market behaviors is far too great with this style of trading.

-This reality then is what forces most Retail Traders into Intraday Trading only.
-Having 30% to 80% of the account’s trading capital on the line when drifting off to sleep is never an option … Ever.
+This reality then is what forces most Retail Traders into Intraday-Only Trading.
+Having 30% to 80% of the account’s trading capital on the line in only one or two pairs when drifting off to sleep is never an option … Ever.
 So, it is then concluded that trading Intraday from a M5 M15 M30 chart is the one and only option if one is to make a career out of this FX Market.

-Ok, so we are proposing extended gains of 200 pips to 2000 pips are not just a pie in the sky possibility, but they can be the norm.
-So what then if the spread in GBPZAR is 7.3 pips and our net revenue is squeezed a bit in that one particular product?
+So then since we are proposing extended gains of 200 pips to 2000 pips can be the norm, why should we care that the spread in GBPZAR is 8.3 pips and our net margins are squeezed a bit in that one particular product?

-Including GBPZAR in the mix, along with 50 other Exotics and CFDs, allows us to capture extended gains across the entire product line as a whole because anomaly risk is reduced.
+Including GBPZAR in the mix, along with 50-90 other Exotics, Crosses, and CFDs, allows us to capture extended gains across the entire product line as a whole because anomaly risk is reduced.
 Inclusion of GBPZAR and other exotics provides us with Diversity.
 Then, the act of creating entries and exits in these additional products manually – inherently provides us with Variance.

+Insurance is seldom entirely free.
 But, the protection from disaster while owning Car, Life, Home, Boat, and Health insurance allows us to relax and marvel at this life without the constant fear of “the other shoe dropping”.
-The elimination of fear in our daily trading allows us to make logical decisions based solely on probability at all times.
+The elimination of fear in our daily trading allows us to make logical decisions based solely on probability at all times without constantly worrying about hard moves going against when we drift off to sleep, or log off for the weekend.

-In other words after riding a 3 month long megatrend in both EURUSD and GBPZAR, the 500 pip and 600 pip gains respectively in these pairs essentially equalize the spreads of each together due to the now insignificant amount teetering on a rounding error difference.
+In other words after riding a 3 month long megatrend in both EURUSD and GBPZAR, the roughly 500 pip and 800 pip gains respectively in these pairs essentially expose the irrelevancy of the increased spread costs.
+The increased spread cost of GBPZAR is now an insignificant percentage teetering on a rounding error difference.

-After more and more of these same similar outcomes over many years, this positively reinforcing data gathered will allow us to pencil in this certain percentage being able to deliver these extended gains for us as the result of predictable and eventual megatrends every so often.
-Similar to how GEICO is able to pencil in a certain percentage of those 16-24 year old males eventually bundling higher margin policies in with their Loss-Leading Auto.
+After more and more of these same similar outcomes over many years, this positively reinforcing data gathered will allow us to pencil in this certain percentage being able to deliver these extended gains for us as the result of predictable and eventual megatrends.

 So does this mean we can slash the effective spread of these 10+ pip exotics by 20%?
 30%?
 50%?
 Based solely on predictable gains over the course of many trading years?
 I say yes.
 But the actual percentage of course depends on the data.
 And the more data points the better.

-Unless physical time to complete the trade operation is constrained or other unique circumstances that may expressly demand it – why would we only buy an ultimate total of 2 standard lots, as an example, with only 2 take profit levels when we can buy 20 MINI lots with 20 variable entry levels and 20 variable take profit levels for the exact same cost?
+Unless physical time to complete the trade operation is constrained or other unique circumstances that may expressly demand it – why would we only buy a single 300,000 unit, as an example, with only (1) Take Profit level when instead we could buy (30) MINI lots with (30) variable entry levels and (30) variable Take Profit levels for the exact same cost?

 Position Trading GBPJPY H4 or D1 Example